 Ease of Set-up

-No smart backpacker will ever head out into the wilderness without first practicing setting up his shelter at home sometimes, and with practice, almost all of these ultralight tents and shelters become easy to set up.
+No smart backpacker will ever head out into the wilderness without first practicing setting up thier shelter at home first.
+With practice, almost all of these ultralight tents and shelters become easy to use.
 That said, being able to set it up in less than a minute or two, alone, in gusting wind that often precedes inclement weather may ultimately make a difference in your comfort level for the night, especially if the inclement weather lingers for a while.
 To decide these scores, we busted out a stopwatch and timed ourselves, after a couple of practice rounds first.
 We also took advantage of windy weather and practiced set-up to see which were the easiest, and which felt impossible.